LEARN

 Range:

-M.p. pusio: Bismarck Archipelago, east to Duke of York Island, and SE New Guinea, west in north to Astrolabe Bay and in south to Purari River and Lake Kutubu, C Papua New Guinea.
+M.p. pusio: Bismarck Archipelago, east to Duke of York Island, and SE New Guinea, west-north to Astrolabe Bay and south to Purari River and Lake Kutubu, C Papua New Guinea.

-M.p. beccarii: N New Guinea, from west coast of Geelvink Bay, Irian Jaya, east to Astrolabe Bay.
+M.p. beccarii: N New Guinea, from west coast of Geelvink Bay, West Papua, east to Astrolabe Bay.

 M.p. harterti: Fergusson Island, in D’Entrecasteaux Archipelago, E Papua New Guinea.